 12. What can I do if I'm encountering unexpected costs to access McGill courses via remote learning that I can't afford?

-If you are encountering undue financial burden caused by the unexpected need to access remote learning (whether this be internet- or equipment-related costs), there may be financial aid available to help; follow the process in Question 2 FAQ and/or In-course Financial Aid.
+If you are encountering undue financial burden caused by the unexpected need to access remote learning (whether this be internet- or equipment-related costs), there may be financial aid available to help; follow the process in the third FAQ and/or In-course Financial Aid.
 If emailing, be sure to indicate the nature of your needs.
 To allow prompt responses from our email student.aid [at] mcgill.ca relating to financial concerns, please do NOT direct questions about technological issues here.
 If you require technical support, please email itservices [at] mcgill.ca; for resources to help you adjust to remote learning, please visit https://mcgill.ca/tls/students/remote-learning-resources